cgabriel5/nodecliac/README.md

 ## Hooks

 Some programs are more complicated than others.
 Let's use [`yarn.acdef`](/resources/nodecliac/yarn/yarn.acdef) as an example.
-Before running the completion-script, the current repo's `package.json` `scripts` entries need to be [added as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run) to `yarn.acdef`.
+Before running the completion script, the current repo's `package.json` `scripts` entries need to be [added as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run) to `yarn.acdef`.
 Doing so requires a `pre-parsing` hook.
-In essence, before the completion-script is run, the `pre-parsing` hook script gives the ability to modify completion-script parameters/variables.
+In essence, before the completion script is run, the `pre-parsing` hook script gives the ability to modify completion script parameters/variables.

 <details><summary>Expand hook section.</summary>

 #### Available hook scripts

 - `hooks/pre-parse.sh`
-  - Purpose: `pre-parse.sh` is _meant_ to modify `acdef` and `cline` variables before running [completion-script](/src/scripts/ac).
+  - Purpose: `pre-parse.sh` is _meant_ to modify `acdef` and `cline` variables before running [completion script](/src/scripts/ac).
   - **Note**: However, since the hook script is `sourced` into [`connector.sh`](/src/scripts/main/connector.sh) it has _access_ to other [`connector.sh`](/src/scripts/main/connector.sh) variables.
   - Hook script should be seen as [glue code](https://en.wikipedia.org/wiki/Scripting_language#Glue_languages) intended to run actual logic.
     - For example, take yarn's [`pre-parse.sh`](/resources/nodecliac/yarn/hooks/pre-parse.sh) script.
 The [script](/resources/nodecliac/yarn/hooks/pre-parse.sh) actually runs a Perl script ([`pre-parse.pl`](/resources/nodecliac/yarn/hooks/pre-parse.pl)) which returns the repo's `package.json` `scripts` as well as modified CLI input.